-Bit Set Action to Resolve 7 See Power Supply Requirements for the SMART2 on page 20 8 Reserved Check the temperature ranges in: • SMART2 Environmental and Electrical Specifications on page 83 9 The operating temperatures are ambient air temperatures.
+Bit Set Action to Resolve 8 Reserved Check the temperature ranges in: SMART2 Environmental and Electrical Specifications on page 81 9 The operating temperatures are ambient air temperatures.
 The temperature sensors on the receiver PCB will reflect higher operating temperatures (refer to the HWMONITOR log).
 The PCB temperature sensors will trigger a receiver warning and receiver error at 100°C and 110°C respectively.
 The warning and error conditions are captured using the RXSTATUS log.
 10 Possible hardware or environmental condition.
 If you cannot resolve the problem, contact Customer Support on page 10.
 11 Possible hardware or environmental condition.
 If you cannot resolve the problem, contact Customer Support on page 10.
 Also, check the Auxiliary 2 Status word to determine which PLL is in error.
 12-14 Reserved 15 Issue a FRESET command and power cycle the unit.
 If the bit is still present, contact Customer Support on page 10.
 16 Monitor CPU idle time.
 Reduce number of logs or the rate of data logging.
 17 Ensure that the Version log is consistent with the hardware.
 18-19 Reserved 20 SoftLoad is in progress.
-See Updating Using SoftLoad Commands on page 63.
+See Updating Using SoftLoad Commands on page 62.
 21 You may be exceeding the receiver's velocity limit.
 If so, reduce velocity.
 This error can only be cleared by resetting the receiver.
 22 Reload firmware using WinLoad or the SoftLoad commands.
 23-30 Reserved 31 Possible hardware failure.
 Contact Customer Support on page 10.